christianpetri/Midland_G18/docs/manuals/MANUAL_G18_PRO_EN.md

 ### Programming software (optional)

-Thanks to Midland Programming software PRG-G15, it is possible to increase the performance of your radio or to reduce its functionality by enabling or disabling some features (CTCSS, TOT, VOX, ROGER BEEP, SQUELCH, VOICE, RRM channel...)
+Thanks to Midland Programming software **PRG-G15**, it is possible to increase the performance of your radio or to reduce its functionality by enabling or disabling some features:

+- CTCSS/DCS codes
+- TOT (Timeout Timer)
+- VOX sensitivity
+- ROGER BEEP
+- SQUELCH levels
+- VOICE announcements
+- RRM channel (Italy only)

 For further information, please consult the Programming software manual.

-Any attempt to change frequencies or output power of the radio invalidates the approval.
+> **⚠️ WARNING**: Any attempt to change frequencies or output power of the radio invalidates the approval.

 ### What’s in the box